lorencole/spreedly-java/README.md

 Spreedly to avoid confusion.

 To run the (trivial) tests, simply set the environment variables SPREEDLYCORE_ENVIRONMENT_KEY and SPREEDLYCORE_API_SECRET to appropriate values.

+###Upgrading to 0.9.6###
+Starting with v0.9.6 requests may throw an exception of type ```SpreedlyException``` if Spreedly returns an error; previously these failed requests returned a newly instantiated object of the expected type.
+This may occur when adding, updating, or listing gateways for an environment.
+Failed transactions do not throw an exception - these requests continue to return a ```SpreedlyTransactionResponse```.